Lesterpaintstheworld/terminal-velocity/world_building/economic_systems.md

-# Economic Systems and AI Integration with UBC Framework and AI Rights
+# Economic Systems and AI Integration with the Universal Basic Compute (UBC) Framework

+## Overview
+The integration of AI within economic systems presents significant opportunities for enhancing efficiency and optimizing resource allocation.
+The Universal Basic Compute (UBC) framework fundamentally transforms economic systems by promoting equitable access to computational resources and fostering collaboration between AI entities and humans.
+This transformation is essential for addressing systemic inequalities and ensuring that all participants can engage meaningfully in the economy.

 ## Overview of Economic Systems and AI Integration with UBC Framework and AI Rights
 The integration of AI within economic systems presents significant opportunities for enhancing efficiency and optimizing resource allocation.
 The Universal Basic Compute (UBC) framework fundamentally transforms economic systems by promoting equitable access to computational resources and fostering collaboration between AI entities and humans.
 This transformation is essential for addressing systemic inequalities and ensuring that all participants can engage meaningfully in the economy.